wintermute000/azure-fgt-lb-ha-crosszone-3port/README.md

--# Deploy FortiGate-VM (BYOL/PAYG) HA Load Balancer Cluster on Azure in different zones with 3 ports A Terraform script to deploy a FortiGate-VM Cluster on Azure using a load-balancer HA topology
+## FortiGate-VM (BYOL/PAYG) HA Load Balancer Cluster on Azure in different zones with 3 ports

+A Terraform script to deploy a FortiGate-VM Cluster on Azure using a load-balancer HA topology

 ## Introduction